What You Need to Know About Scattering Ashes Legally in the U.S.

 How BONAVENTURE Makes It Easier

-✅ We Handle All Legal Requirements
+We Handle Every Legal Requirement

-📍 We Offer 18 Stunning, Pre-Approved Locations
+📍 18 Breathtaking, Pre-Approved Locations

-• All permits and location logistics
+• All permits and ceremony planning managed by our team

-🪵 A Personalized Memorial for Every Family
+🪵 A Lasting Keepsake for Your Family

-• GPS coordinates of the scattering
+• GPS coordinates of the scattering site

-Plan with Confidence, Mourn with Peace
+Plan with Confidence.
+Mourn with Peace.

 🌿 See Available National Park Destinations